daniCh8/road-segmentation-eth-cil-2020/README.md

 pip install --upgrade scikit-learn
 ```

-Now, we're all set to run our networks.
+We are now all set to run our networks.
-Let's check that everything went fine: we'll run an interactive GPU environment to see if the tensorflow and keras versions are the right one:
+Let's check that everything went fine: we'll run an interactive GPU environment to see if the tensorflow and keras versions are the right ones:

 ```sh
 bsub -Is -n 1 -W 1:00 -R "rusage[mem=4096, ngpus_excl_p=1]" bash
 ```

 We'll have to wait some time for the dispatch.
-When we'll be inside, we'll run the following commands to check if everything is all right:
+Once we are inside, we'll run the following commands to check the libraries versions:

 ```sh
 python